ShalomGottesman/TeachHub/README.md

 Once you have called the application to begin, the options will appear, they are all self explanatory in their purpose.

+There is a login option in the menu.
+The user has the option to choose the mode of authentication before passing in a file to use, if none was selected the user will be prompted after specifying the file to be executed.

 When executing a file, the application will first analyze the file passed in and present: a summery of what is about to be executed, and samples of the undo/redo files that will be generated and saved in the "/TeachHub" folder as discussed in the first section.
  Also when executing a file, there will be some user dialog to complete with the command line:
  1. User credentials for the application to use with the Github API